microsoft/teams-ai/js/packages/teams-ai/README.md

 ## Getting Started: Migration v.s.
 New Project

-If you're migrating an existing project, switching to add on the Teams AI layer is quick and simple.
+If you're migrating an existing project, switching to add on the Teams AI Library layer is quick and simple.
 For a more-detailed walkthrough, see the [migration guide](https://github.com/microsoft/teams-ai/blob/main/getting-started/js/00.MIGRATION.md).
 The basics are listed below.

 ### Migration

-In your existing Teams bot, you'll need to add the Teams AI SDK package and import it into your bot code.
+In your existing Teams bot, you'll need to add the Teams AI Library SDK package and import it into your bot code.

 ```bash
 yarn add @microsoft/teams-ai